 A 50/50 ratio will be a great place to start with your Dog’s Allergies specific needs.
 Spray a mixture of Aloe and water on insect bites to relieve the itch and lessen swelling.

 Apple cider vinegar is a natural product often used to repel fleas.
-However, it also offers other benefits, such as improving allergies in dogs.
-If your Dog has an allergic reaction such as scratching, sneezing, or a runny nose and a flea infestation cause it, this will be another benefit for you.
+However, it also offers other benefits, such as improving dog allergies.
+If your Dog has an allergic reaction such as scratching, sneezing, or a runny nose and a flea infestation causes it, this will be another benefit for you.

 Dogs Health and “Coconut Oil”

 Coconut oil is becoming increasingly popular at home because of its many benefits, including those with medical value.
 A lot of doctors recommend it & you only need a small investment.
-Another reason coconut oil is becoming increasingly popular among veterinarians is its many benefits for dogs on top of its medicinal value.
+Another reason coconut oil is becoming increasingly popular among veterinarians is its many benefits for dogs besides its medicinal value.

 Coconut oil is an excellent skin care product.
 Coconut Oil is used topically on itchy spots and bites or even in your Dog’s coat!
 It is safe and even beneficial.